-It’s important to accept that in the first stages of community building, your members won’t be as active as you’d like them to be.
+It is important to accept that in the first stages of community building, your members won’t be as active as you’d like them to be.
 For example, getting likes rather than comments is fine in the early stages.
 While the chart above states that less than 50% of your members will be active, a more common theory is that for every user that is active you have 99 users that are lurking but not responding.
 Consider measuring read-time and link clicks instead, in order to effectively measure a more in-depth form of engagement.
-Learn more about realistic goals and KPI settings with us!

 Now, make sure the content you do share gets the results you’re looking for.
 Whether you are sharing links to blog posts on external platforms or posting full articles on your community, these steps should help you get a reaction from your community.